Hooks

 Functions Provided:

-: Sets a new value for the cookie with additional options (such as expiration or path).delete
+get: Retrieves the value of the cookie by its name.set: Sets a new value for the cookie with additional options (such as expiration or path).delete: Deletes the cookie by setting a negativemax-age.

 Retrieving a Cookie

-Section titled “Deleting a Cookie”const { delete: deleteCookie } = useCookie('user-token');deleteCookie();console.log(document.cookie); // The 'user-token' cookie is now deleted
+Section titled “Deleting a Cookie”const { delete: deleteCookie } = useCookie('user-token');deleteCookie();console.log(document.cookie); // The 'user-token' cookie is now deleteduseCurry()

 Section titled “useCurry()”Hook for currying a function f(x, y, z) => f(x)(y)(z)